-We also should clear up some misconceptions about the TSP.
+There also are some misconceptions about the TSP.
 Many private-sector employees, as well as civilian federal government employees, have long had the option of putting some of their pre-tax earnings into various types of savings plans designed for retirement.
 TSPs either supplement or, more likely, replace private-sector pensions.
 Retirees then supplement their Social Security in their retirement years by drawing down their TSPs.